 There are several variations of the Chinese lion dance, depending on what province you’re in, and whether you are in the north and south.
 The lions in each region all have a very distinct look compared to one

-The northern lion tends to resemble the Pekingese dog, and during the dance the movements are very lifelike.
-The dance consists of many acrobatic movements and stunts, which may including balancing on a ball.
+The northern lion tends to resemble the Pekingese dog, and during the dance, the movements are very lifelike.
+The dance consists of many acrobatic movements and stunts, which may include balancing on a ball.

 The two main styles of lion in southern China are the Fut San and the Hok San.
 Both originated in Guangdong, and may also be referred to as the Cantonese lion.

 The southern lion traditionally has a single horn on its head, and is usually constructed out of papier-mâché over a bamboo or aluminum frame.

 The two styles of southern lion vary in their movements and dance.
 Fut San lions embrace powerful moves which have derived from kung fu.
 Hok San lions are known for unique footwork as well as rich expressions.

 Why Have The Chinese Lion Dance At A Wedding?